 We are a somewhat remote 20 acre off-grid homestead/farm specializing in raising cashmere goats with a couple of dairy goats, too.
 There are two Livestock Guardian dogs that do bark when there is something to bark at.
 They are kept up with the goats, so they won't be coming down and bothering you.
 We are an hour and a half drive away from Glacier National Park, and about

 We are a somewhat remote 20 acre off-grid homestead/farm specializing in raising cashmere goats with a couple of dairy goats, too.
 There are two Livestock Guardian dogs that do bark when there is something to bark at.
 They are kept up with the goats, so they won't be coming down and bothering you.
 We are an hour and a half drive away from Glacier National Park, and about an hour away from Flathead Lake.
 There are numerous lakes within an hour drive that provide great fishing and paddling adventures.
 We are 21 miles southwest of Kalispell, the hub of the Flathead Valley.
 Four miles up a forest service road, we are somewhat remote, yet close enough to everything to make it a good place to use as a base camp to take day trips from.
 The forest service road is a bit rough and so is the road to the campsite.
 If you have a low slung car, you'll have to do some maneuvering to avoid hitting bottom.
 SUVs or pickups are perfect for coming up here.
 Something with higher clearance than a sedan.
 This site has room for up to 10 tents, depending on size.
 It's a former round pen back when I had horses.
 Now a grass meadow area.
 A small fire ring with a good supply of firewood is on one side of it.
 There is a covered picnic table and a very rustic solar shower stall.
 If you let me know you'd like a shower, I can have a 5 gallon water jug filled with water to put in the shower bag.
 There is a nice sized outhouse with a composting toilet, too.
 The Google map picture is a bit outdated.
 We do have a couple of neighbors, but they are out of sight.
 Occasional barking of the dogs is the main noise factor.
+We also have Guinea fowl, which can be noisy at times.
 Otherwise it's a quiet forest experience with lots of song birds, deer and rabbits strolling by.
 If you'd like hands on experience with the goats, that's welcome, or you can just use this as a home base for exploring all that the area has to offer.
 There is a primitive trail up to a rock outcropping behind and above our place that gives a good view of the surrounding area and mountains.
 It's a game trail that I have flagged so you can find your way up to the " rocks" and back.
 If you are adventurous, you can go it alone, or I can guide you up there and make sure you don't get lost along the way.

 - Check in: After 2PM